-You can explore Lake Glenville, the highest lake in Eastern US, in Jackson County, NC by boat with Lake Glenville Scenic Boat Tours.
+You can explore Lake Glenville, the highest elevation lake in the Eastern US, in Jackson County, North Carolina by boat with Lake Glenville Scenic Scenic Waterfall Cruises.
 We did the beautiful boat tour and will tell you all you need to know to enjoy the scenic lake.

 Thanks to Jackson County, North Carolina for hosting us and providing the opportunity to take the boat tour.

 There’s something really special about mountain lakes.
 Maybe it’s that crisp mountain air, the ancient hills that loom in the distance, that clear water – whatever it is, that’s where I want to be.
 So when I had the opportunity to take a boat tour with Captain Mark and his scenic boat cruise on Lake Glenville – the only boat tour company that operates on the lake – I was all in.
 We got to see waterfalls, a bald eagle nest, and enjoy the beauty of the lake.
 Plus, it’s only a short drive from Cashiers, so you can add it to your itinerary when visiting the area.

 History, Biodiversity, and a Sandy Beach: Lake Glenville

 Lake Glenville was formed by the damming of a portion of the Tuskegee River in 1941 and served as a power source to make B17 bombers under President Franklin Roosevelt’s direction.
 Not only that but it also served as the power source for our nuclear operations under the Manhattan Project.
 It also brought electricity to the Cashiers/Highlands area for the first time.

 When the lake was created, it flooded the local town of Hamburg and many structures still remain under the water except for the gravesites, which were moved to a hill overlooking the lake.
 The lake bottom plunges quickly, to depths of over 130 feet in some places.